Using jotai to Control Application State#

 Type Declarations Used in the Frontend Project#

-Another thing we need is the type for our Todo, which is essentially declaring the struct we wrote in Rust using a TypeScript interface for use in the frontend project.
+Here we also need to declare the type for our Todo, which is essentially declaring the struct we wrote in Rust using TypeScript interfaces for the frontend project.

 export interface Todo {